patrickfav/density-converter/README.md

 If an image will be re-compressed with a file type that does not support alpha, alpha will be replaced with white (e.g. when converting png -> jpeg)

 ## Quality Comparison
 One of the main features of this converter is downscaling.
 Unfortunately without using specialized algorithms, down scaled images may look jagged or too blurred.
- I tested the algorithms of [Thumbnailator](https://github.com/coobird/thumbnailator) and [imgscalr](https://github.com/thebuzzmedia/imgscalr) which basically use [Chris Cambell's proposed progressive scaling](https://community.oracle.com/docs/DOC-983611) algorithm.
+I tested the algorithms of [Thumbnailator](https://github.com/coobird/thumbnailator) and [imgscalr](https://github.com/thebuzzmedia/imgscalr) which basically use [ Chris Campbell's proposed progressive scaling](https://community.oracle.com/docs/DOC-983611) algorithm.
 Upon further analysis [Lanczos3 filtering](https://en.wikipedia.org/wiki/Lanczos_resampling) seems to be recommended which produces results preserving more detail without being too jagged.
 The downside is, it is considerably slower then the former.
 This tool uses the implementation of [Morten Nobel](https://github.com/mortennobel/java-image-scaling).

 The tool provides 3 quality profiles: